EU rewards Tusk's Poland on rule of law with €137bn

 But Tusk's centre-right Civic Platform party regained power in elections last October, promising to return to the EU mainstream.

-His justice minister also presented a detailed plan on how to undo PiS reforms to EU-affairs ministers in Brussels earlier this week.
+His justice minister also presented a detailed plan on how to undo PiS' reforms to EU-affairs ministers in Brussels earlier this week.

 And the Polish blueprint was "a powerful statement ... a clear roadmap for Poland, and your efforts are decisive," von der Leyen said in Warsaw.